[Updated August 6, 2023]

 3. Beech Mountain

 The peak’s lofty perch also makes Beech Mountain a picturesque spot for seeing the fall colors in North Carolina.

 Riddled with outdoor recreation opportunities, from tennis to trout fishing, Beech Mountain is a resort town with all the amenities.
-You’ll find theme parks, upscale restaurants, meandering greenways, and high-class hotels.

 The Blue Ridge mountain town’s elevation– 5506 feet above sea level– supplies expansive views of the peaks and valleys below it.